annotation/text-fabric/docs/Server/Kernel.md

         Typically coming
         from the *search pad* in the browser.

-    ??? note "tuples"
+    ??? note "batch"
-        Tuples of nodes to look up features for.
-        Typically coming
-        from the *node pad* in the browser.
+        The number of table rows to show on one page in the browser.

-    ??? note "sections"
+    ??? note "position=1"
-        Sections to look up features for.
-        Typically coming
-        from the *section pad* in the browser.
+        The position that is central in the browser.

-        For the Bhsa these are *verse* references, for Uruk these are tablets by *P-number*.
+        The navigation links take this position
+        as the focus point, and enable the user to navigate to neighbouring results, in ever bigger strides.

+    ??? note "opened=set()"
+        Which results have been expanded and need extended results.
+        Normally, only the information to provide a *plain* representation of a result is being fetched, but for the opened ones information is gathered for pretty displays.

+    ??? note "getx"
+        If given, only a single result will be fetched, but in pretty display.
+        `getx` is the sequence number of the result.

     ??? note "condensed"
         Whether or not the results should be *condensed*.